Print - Nosferatu by Stacey Colangelo

 Vlad the Impaler Linocut print made by New Orleans artist Stacey Colangelo.

 These prints were handmade entirely using a wooden spoon in the artist's kitchen.
-Only 13 prints were made, each print are numbered and signed by the artist.
-We only have 2 prints available.
+Only 13 prints were made, each print are numbered and signed by the artist. *SOLD OUT*